 The NYPD later announced that the crime rate in the city had actually fallen during the outage.
 There were only 5 reports of looting, the lowest ever amount of nighttime crime during the recorded history of the city.

-Claims that the affected region experienced a baby boom nine months later have since been debunked…
+Claims that the affected region experienced a baby boom 9 months later have since been debunked…<

 Naturally after the blackout, measures were taken to try and prevent such a thing occurring again.
 Reliability councils were created to share information and establish standards, and new equipment and monitoring systems were developed and implemented.

 Unfortunately, another blackout occurred in 2003, covering a wider area.
-The 2003 blackout was the second most widespread blackout in history at the time.
+The 2003 blackout was the second most widespread blackout in history at the time, affecting 50 million people.

 Looking back on the 1965 blackout, many said they were surprised at the sense of community spirit that was generated.
 5,000 police officers and 10,000 members of the National Guard were called up for duty, but people were generally calm, orderly and kind to one another.

 Others said the event made them realise exactly how vulnerable to power failure the US was, and exactly how big an impact a blackout had on their lives.